foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

   * **Defensive:** Illusion, Alteration
   * **Utility:** Security, Sneak
 * **Attributes:**
 Most of what you do will require Magicka so you don't want to ignore it.
-That said, Health and Stamina are still important for survival and increasing your carry weight.
+That said, Health and Stamina are still important for survival and increasing your Carry Weight.
   * **Health:** 2 (25%)
   * **Magicka:** 4 (45%)
   * **Stamina:** 3 (30%)

 The agent is unassuming, walking into situations without weapons or armor, dressed in cloth and a smile.
-Ideally, you'll use your Illusion magic to bolster your follower and let them dirty their hands.
+Ideally, you'll use your Illusion magic to bolster your followers and let them dirty their hands.
 Or drive your enemies into a frenzy and observe the bloodbath.
 But life will not always be so convenient.
-From time to time you'll need to do the killing yourself with the use of poison (Restoration) magic, all while keeping yourself save with Alteration.
+From time to time you'll need to do the killing yourself with the use of poison (Restoration) magic, all while keeping yourself safe with Alteration.
 In cities, where such acts are frowned upon by the guards, you'll be able to employ subtler ways of applying poison.
 Whatever you choose, leave no witnesses.

 ## Perks